nod-ai/ossci-fleet/nfs/README.md

 | dell300x-ccs-aus-B17-19.cs-aus.dcgpu | US-Texas | Austin Cirrascale Colo | 10.235.28.121 |
 | SMC-SC-DI09-03.dh144.dcgpu | US-BayArea | Santa Clara DH144 Lab | 10.216.113.229 |

-you can look at available persistent volumes by running `kubectl get pv`

 If you don't have a persistent volume, you can request one by filing a ticket here https://ontrack-internal.amd.com/projects/OSSCI/summary

 Specify the Region and